touhouworldcup/thprac/README.md

 Thprac is compatible with thcrap.
 Thprac's launcher can act as a thcrap launcher as well, similair to [Universal THCRAP Launcher](https://github.com/thpatch/Universal-THCRAP-Launcher/).
 When launching a game with thcrap, thprac will be able to attach to it.
 Thprac is not compatible with static English patches, like the ones made by gensokyo.org

 ## Cannot find Embodiment of Scarlet Devil
 Make sure your exe is named "東方紅魔郷.exe" or "th06.exe".
-If thprac still can't find it, the launcher can launch an exe with any filename and attack thprac.
+If thprac still can't find it, the launcher can launch an exe with any filename and attach thprac.

 ## When warping to cerain bosses, the name of the midboss will show
 I was unable to find a way to fix it.
 According to Manual.txt from thprac 2.0.8.3, neither was ACK. [#22](https://github.com/touhouworldcup/thprac/issues/22) will remain open for the forseeable future